milky-way2/manage_students/README.md

 # manaage_students

-This is a simple students management system developed in Python with MySQL 8.0.
+This is a simple students management system developed in Python3 with MySQL 8.0.
 To get started, follow these steps:

 1. Clone this repository:
    ```bash